 Instructions

-- Add the heavy cream to a large mixing bowl and whisk until stiff peaks form, about 4 minutes.
+- Add 1¼ cups heavy whipping cream to a large mixing bowl and whisk until stiff peaks form, about 4 minutes.

-- Gently fold the whipped cream into the lemon curd until smooth and fully combined.
+- Gently fold 1¼ cups lemon curd into the whipped cream until smooth and fully combined.
+Set aside.

-- Place the egg whites, sugar, cream of tartar, and salt in a heatproof bowl and set aside.
+- Place 2 large egg whites, ⅓ cup granulated sugar, ¼ teaspoon cream of tartar, and ¼ teaspoon kosher salt in a heatproof bowl.

-- Bring a saucepan with a few centimeters of water to a gentle simmer, then place the bowl on top, making sure the bottom does not touch the water.
-Stir the mixture continuously until the sugar dissolves and the egg whites feel very warm to the touch, about 5 minutes.
+- Bring a saucepan with a few inches of water to a gentle simmer.
+Place the bowl over the saucepan, making sure the bottom does not touch the water.
+Stir continuously for about 5 minutes, or until the sugar dissolves and the mixture feels very warm to the touch.

 - Remove the bowl from the heat and beat the mixture with an electric mixer on medium-low speed until foamy, about 2 minutes.
 Increase the speed and continue beating until stiff peaks form, about 4 minutes.

-- Carefully fold the beaten egg whites into the cold lemon mixture, taking care not to deflate the mousse.
+- Carefully fold the beaten egg white mixture into the lemon curd mixture, taking care not to deflate the mousse.

 - Spoon or pipe the mousse into 4 glasses and refrigerate for at least 1 hour before serving.